Fort Peck Tribes receive federal grant to partner with Billings Clinic on telemedicine

 Mr. Smoker also related, “The forward thinking of the Fort Peck Tribal Executive in creation of the reservation wide School Based Health Center programs is a major investment in children’s health that will reap significant long term benefits to the Tribal membership.”
 The Fort Peck Tribes School Based Health Clinics have operated since 2007 and provide primary care, dental and mental health care to all school aged students on the Fort Peck reservation regardless of race, income, or ability to pay.
 The school based clinics employ more than 30 primary care, mental health and dental healthcare providers and the staff at the clinics regularly identify children with complex health needs who require specialty care and consultation.

-“We anticipate that the telemedicine access to specialty care through Billings Clinic and the Eastern Montana Telehealth Network will add significant value to our existing services by improving outcomes for students needing asthma, diabetes, behavioral health and dental care while also providing consultation and clinical education for our staff,” notes Smoker.
+“We anticipate that the telemedicine access to specialty care through Billings Clinic and the Eastern Montana Telehealth Network (EMTN) will add significant value to our existing services by improving outcomes for students needing asthma, diabetes, behavioral health and dental care while also providing consultation and clinical education for our staff,” notes Smoker.